 Inspectors should obtain licensee administrative procedures that control the identification, evaluation, and resolution of problems.
 Selected licensee documents needed to support the inspection may be obtained prior to the inspection.
 These documents should only be reviewed to provide the inspectors with sufficient knowledge of the licensee’s programs and processes, as necessary, to conduct an effective and efficient inspection.

 Inspectors should obtain and review documents for the in-office review, such as a list of corrective action documents issued from the time of the last biennial team inspection (e.g., a list of work orders, work requests, temporary modifications, calibration failures, condition/problem identification reports, operability evaluations and determinations, etc.).
-In addition, inspectors should obtain relevant licensee program assessments, program performance information, trend reports, and licensee safety culture assessments.
+In addition, inspectors should obtain relevant licensee PI&R program assessments, program performance information, trend reports, and licensee safety culture assessments.
 Refer to IMC 0620, “Inspection Documents and Records” for more information on requesting documents for inspection preparation.

 Inspectors should obtain and review all NRC inspection reports issued since the last biennial team inspection to determine: